weatherhead99/docs/reference/build_helpers/cmake.rst

 with their installation roots.
 This makes most CMake config files portable.

-For example, if a package foo installs a file called *fooConfig.cmake* to be used by cmake's ``find_package()`` method, normally this file will contain absolute paths to the installed package folder, for example it will contain a line such as:
+For example, if a package foo installs a file called *fooConfig.cmake* to be used by cmake's ``find_package()`` method, sometimes (depending on platform, cmake version and possible manual overrides in the original cmake file) this file can contain absolute paths to the installed package folder, for example it may contain a line such as:

 .. code-block:: text

     SET(Foo_INSTALL_DIR /home/developer/.conan/data/Foo/1.0.0/...)

 This will cause cmake's ``find_package()`` method to fail when someone else installs the package via Conan.
-This function will replace such paths to:
+This method will replace such paths to:

 .. code-block:: text